narajaon/onestatus/README.md

    'command': 'set-option -g status-justify centre'
 }
 ```
-If your command updates tmux's colors, OneStatus can parse an `attributes` List of this form
+If your command updates tmux's colors, OneStatus can parse an `attributes` List of this form:
 ```
 {
    'command': 'set-option -g status-left',